Q & A

 In some cases, even with the strongest discernment, it can be hard to know the underlying intention and then we have to consider that no one is perfect and possesses all the answers.
 Ultimately, if we do not attend to our own shadow and actually embody the reality we want to create, then we will remain stuck in our rational mind and disconnected from the deeper aspects of reality that would enable our evolution.

 All things considered, I think the documentaries (rather than the movement) do more good than harm and create a ‘net gain’.
-If there is useful information that can be extracted from anything, then we should take it and filter it through own reasoning, to build our own bigger picture, but a problem arises when we become identified/affiliated with any belief system/movement, at the expense of continuing to expand our perception and question reality.
+If there is useful information that can be extracted from anything, then we should take it and filter it through own reasoning, to build our own bigger picture.
+The problem arises when we become identified/affiliated with a belief system/movement at the expense of continuing to expand our perception and question reality.

 I don’t think it’s fair to diminish the efforts of genuine individuals within the LGBT community by brandishing them all as complicit in a socialist communist agenda, which also exploits them and creates division within communities.
 This is why I raise caution against attaching our identities to any external belief system or movement, no matter how well intentioned.
 I can acknowledge how LBGT will have helped many men and women feel more comfortable opening up about their sexuality and having others to relate to.
 This kind of community spirit does have its benefits.

 It’s a sad reality when moral causes are coopted, much like BLM, and in most cases these movements were intentionally created to homogenize the population.
 The feminisation of men and masculinisation of women is a part of an gener reversal agenda to dissolve binary gender.
 This ties into the transhumanist plot.
 It can be hard sometimes to speak of this without upsetting some people who may feel closer identification with other expressions, which is fine providing these haven’t been conditioned through social engineering programs.
 It’s a difficult conversation to have, but an important one nonetheless.